 - 1. Let ABCD be a quadrilateral such tath AB = CD, $AB \parallel CD$.
 Prove that then ABCD is a parallelogram.
 [Hint: show that tirangles $\triangle ABD$, $\triangle CDB$ are congruent.] - 2.
 Let ABCD be a parallelogram, and let M, N be midpoints of sides AB, CD.
 Prove that then AMND is a parallelogram, and deduce from this that $MN \parallel AD$, MN = AD. - 3. (a) Prove that if in a quadrilateral ABCD diagonals bisect each other (i.e., intersection point is the midpoint of each of the diagonals), then ABCD is a parallelogram.
 [Hint: find some congruent triangles in the figure.] - (b) Prove that if in a quadrilateral ABCD diagonals bisect each other and are perpendicular, then it is a rhombus. - 4.
 To check whether a piece of paper is a square, John folds it along a diagonal.
 If the corners match, he decides it is a square.
 Is he right?
 What if he folds along both diagonals? - 5.
 Can you cut a trapezoid into pieces from which you can construct a rectangle? - 6.
-Suppose you have a large supply of tiles, all of the same size and shape namely, a parallelogram.
-Can you tile a plane with these tiles?
-Can you find different ways of doing this?
-What if instead of a parallelograms you have trapezoids? - 7.
 Let ABCD be a trapezoid with bases AD, BC.
 Let M be midpoint of side AB and N midpoint of side CD.
 Prove that $MN \parallel AD$ and $MN = \frac{AD + BC}{2}$.

 Read the solution to this problem below and try your best to understand it.
 When you think that you understood everything, take a piece of paper and write a solution yourself without looking at the one written here.
 If you have questions about this problem that you can not answer yourself, bring them to the class.
-We will discuss this problem A during the class as well.